Home > Our Community > Community > Let’s Talk

 What other people say and do affects us constantly, whether they are family, friends, neighbours or colleagues.
 These relationships can be wonderful.
 They can also be difficult, confusing, stressful and tiring.

 Let’s Talk can help.
-Everyone in this Frome community group has had some simple training in Restorative Conversations and learned some skills which have made a big difference.
+Everyone in this Frome community group has had some simple training in Restorative Conversations and learned skills which have made a big difference.

 If you’re interested in joining the group or finding out more, please email Hannah Stopford, Frome Town Council’s Community Development Officer, at hstopford@frometowncouncil.gov.uk.